-Eventual remains of material of blood (maximum 3x 10 mL=30 mL) from the research biobank, will, if the custody holders of participants have signed a separate consent form for this, be transferred from the Research Biobanks at University of Southern Denmark and University of Copenhagen to a biobank at University of Copenhagen.
-The biobank material will be stored at maximum -70 C at the Department of Nutrition, Exercise and Sports, University of Copenhagen, Rolighedsvej 26, 1958 Frederiksberg C. The biological samples in this biobank will be stored for a maximum of 15 years after last participant last visit (June 2040) and will only be used in new research projects after these have been approved by the Danish Regional Committee on Biomedical Research Ethics, unless the samples have been totally anonymized.
-This means that the ID-log that connects study participants and the ID on the biological material has been destroyed and it is no more possible to identify the participant.
-If the study participants or custody holders of participants choose to donate remains of biological material from the research biobank to the biobank and later regret it, they can contact NEXS and have the samples destroyed if the samples have not been anonymized.
+Eventual remains of material of blood (maximum 3x 20 mL=60 mL) from the research biobank, will, if the custody holders of participants have signed a separate consent form for this, be transferred from the Research Biobank to a biobank at University of Copenhagen.
+The biobank material will be stored at maximum -70 C at the Department of Nutrition, Exercise and Sports, University of Copenhagen, Rolighedsvej 26, 1958 Frederiksberg C. The biological samples in this biobank will be stored for a maximum of 20 years after last participant last visit (June 2045) and will only be used in new research projects after these have been approved by the Danish Regional Committee on Biomedical Research Ethics, unless the samples have been totally anonymized, in which case they will be stored longer.
+Anonymization means that the

+ID-log that connects study participants and the ID on the biological material has been destroyed and it is no longer possible to identify the participant.
+If the study participants or custody holders of participants choose to donate remains of biological material from the research biobank to the biobank and later regret it, they can contact the Department and have the samples destroyed if the samples have not been anonymized.

-PI knows that establishment of a biobank for future related research projects of the excess material from the research biobank is not covered by the committee by law, but by the General Data Protection Regulation (Databeskyttelsesloven/ Databeskyttelsesforordningen).
+The PI knows that establishment of a biobank for future related research projects of the excess material from the research biobank is not covered by the committee by law, but by the General Data Protection Regulation (Databeskyttelsesloven/ Databeskyttelsesforordningen).
 As the procedure is considered relevant for the entire research protocol in Denmark and to be able to prove that the biobank is established on a legal basis, the information is included in the material for the ethical committee.